How are weather decisions made?

 Few, if any other, school districts draw on as much information and expertise as part of their protocols for weather-related concerns.

-“I’m proud of the thought process and people that help us with these decisions,” O’Donnell said.
+“I’m proud of the thought process and people that help us with these decisions,” Johnson said.

-Before the district’s Rapid Notification System can alert families and employees by phone, email and text, though, there’s much work to be done.
+Before the district’s notification system can alert families and employees by phone, email and text, though, there’s much work to be done.

-In addition, Ferguson Township-based AccuWeather provides the district detailed forecasts and meteorological data.
+In addition, Ferguson Township-based AccuWeather provides the district with detailed forecasts and meteorological data.

 If it’s already snowing or sleeting, Swauger turns to another source: local police.
 He calls the county’s 911 communications office, which arranges for road reports from officers on duty throughout the district.

-For yet more opinions about road conditions and the weather, Swauger speaks with his chief mechanic, Steve Beam, as Beam heads to the central garage, and the district’s grounds supervisor, Wayne Duck, who usually by that time is out and about.
+For yet more opinions about roads and the weather, Swauger speaks with his chief mechanic and the district’s grounds supervisor, both of whom are usually out and about by that time to assess conditions.

-Information in hand, Swauger then calls O’Donnell, typically by 4:45 a.m.
+Information in hand, Swauger then calls Johnson, typically by 4:45 a.m.

 Together, before the sun rises, they mull the situation.

 Assessing local weather data, which may differ from one service to another, can be tricky.
-To make a judgement call, O’Donnell and Swauger weigh all of the information available.
+To make a judgement call, Johnson and Swauger weigh all of the information available.

-In the case of extreme cold, the district’s guidelines generally call for consideration of a 2-hour delay, 3-hour-delay or cancellation if the actual temperature dips below minus 5 degrees, with windchill below minus 20 degrees, according to all local data.
-Under those conditions, students could suffer from frostbite on exposed skin in about 30 minutes.
-It’s also too cold for the amounts of fuel additive the district is allowed by state law to mix with school bus diesel fuel to prevent it from congealing.
+In the case of extreme cold, the district may consider a 1-hour delay, 2-hour delay, 3-hour-delay or cancellation if the actual temperature dips below minus 5 degrees, and there is a windchill below minus 20 degrees.
+Any decision takes into account how long students are exposed to the cold and whether buses can operate properly.
+Sometimes, it can be too cold for the amounts of fuel additive the district is allowed by state law to mix with school bus diesel fuel to prevent it from congealing.

 But the decision is rarely that cut and dried.